HenrikSamuelsson/reading-software-engineering-10th-global-edition/chapter-01.md

 ## Solution 1.9

-Public: The software engineer shall follow the rules and regulations such as the International Traffic in Arms Regulations (ITAR) to safe guard the national security.
-This is in interest of the public to prevent military conflicts.
+Public: The software engineer shall follow laws, rules and regulations.
+An example is the International Traffic in Arms Regulations (ITAR) to safe guard the national security of the United States, this is in interest of the public to prevent military conflicts.

+Client and Employer: An example here is that the software engineer shall follow eventual non disclosure agreement signed with the employer or client and not share secret information with third parties.